tcts-mvcp/loam_velodyne/README.md

 Change point type to PointXYZINormal, and store original coordinate and intensity data, which are useful for applications like lane markings recognition or ground segmentation, to normal and curvature, respectively.

 etc.

+If you would like to store original polar coordinate instead of Cartesian one, check polar branch.